Gaza war protests at Columbia University: Responses

+Statements

 In early November 2023, the popular Israeli TV program Eretz Nehederet satirized the protests at "Columbia Untisemity", calling them "pro-Hamas".
 The clip passed 17 million views.
 U.S. Representative Jerrold Nadler, a Columbia alumnus and the House of Representatives' longest-serving Jewish member, wrote, "Columbia has an obligation to protect students and their learning environment".
 New York City mayor Eric Adams said, "Students have a right to free speech but do not have a right to violate university policies and disrupt learning on campus".
 President Joe Biden referenced the protests in his statement on Passover, saying, "harassment and calls for violence against Jews ... has absolutely no place on college campuses".
 A separate White House statement condemned "physical intimidation targeting Jewish students and the Jewish community" on Columbia's campus.
 Former president and presumptive Republican nominee Donald Trump said: "The police came in and in exactly two hours, everything was over.
 It was a beautiful thing to watch."

-Columbia alumnus and former trustee Robert Kraft, who founded Columbia's Kraft Center for Jewish Student Life, wrote on Instagram: "I am no longer confident that Columbia can protect its students and staff and I am not comfortable supporting the university until corrective action is taken."
-The union representing Columbia student workers released a statement calling for "the immediate reinstatement of all student and student workers disciplined for pro-Palestine protests and the end to the repression of protest on Columbia's campus".

 Ocasio-Cortez wrote on X: "Calling in police enforcement on non-violent demonstrations of young students on campus is an escalatory, reckless, and dangerous act.
 It represents a heinous failure of leadership that puts people’s lives at risk.
 I condemn it in the strongest possible terms."
 U.N. special rapporteur on human rights defenders Mary Lawlor called Columbia's threat to suspend students for not ending the encampment "a clear violation of their right to peaceful assembly".
 In March 2025, during the second Trump administration, Mahmoud Khalil, an organizer of the campus protest, was arrested by ICE.
 The same month, ICE attempted to arrest another student.

 In February 2025, Leo Terrell, the chair of the Department of Justice's Task Force to Combat Antisemitism, announced that he would investigate Columbia University as part of the Department of Justice's broader investigation into antisemitism on college campuses.